-We would like to invite you to the movie projection I am Greta and discussion panel dedicated to neurodiversity, which will be held on September 11th at 1 p.m. at the Luna cinema in Warsaw as part of the 18th Millennium Docs Against Gravity Festival.
+We would like to invite you to a screening of the film I am Greta and a panel discussion on neurodiversity, which will take place on 11 September at 1 p.m. at Warsaw’s Luna cinema as part of the 18th Millennium Docs Against Gravity Festival.

-Greta Thunberg is known as a climate activist, an initiator of the Youth Climate Strike and a candidate for the Nobel Peace Prize.
-So why should the discussion of Greta Thunberg’s activities focus on mental health?
-In addition to the effects of climate change causing anxiety and depression, it is well known that Thunberg has been diagnosed with autism, ADHD and selective mutism.
-While the main discussion around it is rightly about climate change, the discourse on neurodiversity – a new concept that emphasizes the value of unconventional minds – comes into play more and more.
-After all, it is the radical focus on the goal and crossing the boundaries of convention and breaking the rules, often treated as atypical social deficits, are the features that allowed Greta to become the leader of an entire generation.
-As a society, we must ask ourselves what to do to better support such unconventional minds.
+Greta Thunberg is best known as a climate activist, initiator of the Youth Climate Strike and candidate for the Nobel Peace Prize.
+Why, then, should a discussion of Greta Thunberg’s work focus on mental health?
+Apart from the fact that the impact of climate change causes anxiety and depression, it is well known that Thunberg has been diagnosed with autism, ADHD and selective mutism.
+While the main discussion around her is rightly about climate change, the discourse around neurodiversity – a new concept that emphasises the value of unconventional minds – is increasingly coming to the fore.
+After all, this radical focus on purpose and pushing the boundaries of convention and breaking the rules, often treated as the social deficits of the atypical, are the qualities that enabled Greta to become the leader of an entire generation.
+As a society, we need to ask ourselves what can be done to better support such unconventional minds.

-Mateusz Płatos – a psychologist, a PhD in social sciences, a researcher and a lecturer at the Faculty of Psychology at the University of Warsaw, a vice-chairman of the Association of Social Innovations ‘Mary and Max’.
-He conducts research on the functioning of people on the autism spectrum in close relationships, supporting this group with modern methods, as well as on social aspects of neurodiversity.
+Mateusz Płatos – psychologist, doctor of social sciences, research and didactic worker at the Faculty of Psychology of the University of Warsaw, vice-president of the “Mary and Max” Association of Social Innovations.
+He conducts research on the functioning of people on the autism spectrum in close relationships, modern methods of supporting this group, as well as social aspects of neurodiversity.

-Tickets are available on the website of the Luna cinema and at the ticket offices.
+Tickets can be purchased on the Luna cinema website and at the box office.